Learn how to write songs

 Bridge – The function of the bridge is to launch the chorus.
 This tends to be an instrumental part in many songs.

 Chorus – The chorus can be the difference between a hit and just another song.
-A song must not include a chorus, but it is very common and it is a way to shift tempo and deliver some intense quality.
+A song doesn't have to include a chorus, but it is very common and it is a way to shift tempo and deliver some intense quality.
 Tips on creating a chorus will follow.

 Solo – A solo can expand a song and give it an exciting instrumental break.
 A common practice is to place the solo after the second chorus.